magomimmo/modern-cljs/doc/second-edition/tutorial-09.md

 Great: the server-side is done.
 We are now ready to update the client-side code, which means the `shopping.cljs` file.

-Will do this in the IFDE live environment.
+We will do this in the IFDE live environment.

 ## Launch IFDE